 The ADA required that public entities draft a transition plan to be completed by July 26th, 1992.
 The ADA Transition Plan was to identify any structural changes necessary to achieve program accessibility.

-The Five-Year Capital Improvement Plan (“Plan”) is a multi-year planning document designed to identify, prioritize, and track the progress of capital projects with estimated costs over $100,000 that relate to the maintenance, improvement, or building of infrastructure and facilities during the period of FY 2023-24 through FY 2027-28.
+The Five-Year Capital Improvement Plan (“Plan”) is a multi-year planning document designed to identify, prioritize, and track the progress of capital projects with estimated costs over $100,000 that relate to the maintenance, improvement, or building of facilities or infrastructure during the period of FY 2024-25 through FY 2028-29.

-The following dropdown menus will display the Plan, along with Appendixes 1 – 6; and Appendix 7, which includes detailed information about each capital project within the Plan.
+The following dropdown menus will display the Plan, along with the Individual Project Information Sheets, which include detailed information about each capital project in the Plan.

 Review construction documents associated with land development